 This article discusses ethical hacking and the code of ethics of ethical hacking, the legal risks, and professional issues involved in ethical hacking.

 What is ethical hacking?

 Ethical hacking is the intentional penetration of a system or network for the purpose of discovering vulnerabilities and evaluating the security of the system or network.
-The organization hires the ethical hacker to hack the organization’s system or network.
+An organization hires an ethical hacker to hack into the organization’s system or network.
 The ethical hacker is responsible for discovering the security issues and vulnerabilities of the system or network.
-The business organization allows the ethical hacker to make the necessary steps or actions to do his job.
+The business organization allows the ethical hacker to take the necessary steps or actions to do his job.

 Ethical Hacking Pros and Cons

 The advantage of ethical hacking is that it supports business efforts to gain more comprehensive knowledge about the organization’s IT security.
 Through ethical hacking, the organization identifies security vulnerabilities and risks.
 This knowledge helps improve organizational efforts to strengthen security measures.